 Yes.
 The ground floor, where the choir sits, is wheel-chair accessible.
-Please come in through the door opening on the church parking lot, on Lisgar Street.
+Please come in through the door opening from the parking lot on Lisgar Street.

 Are there washrooms?

-Yes, there are washrooms at the church; however, this concert is usually sold-out, and as there are over 1200 people present in the church, expect some line-ups… please be patient!
+Yes, there are washrooms at the Centre; however, this concert is usually sold-out, and as there are close to 1,000 people present, expect some line-ups… please be patient!

 Is there parking available?

-The church parking lot is usually full by 5 pm.
+The Centre parking lot is usually full by 5 pm.
 However, there is parking on nearby streets.
-There is also a public parking lot on Lisgar, right next to the church, and there are other public parking lots in the area.
+There is also a public parking lot on Lisgar, right across the street, and there are other public parking lots in the area.

 Which bus should I take?